Updated on: 2/19/2019

 Legal Options After A Car Accident

-If you or a loved one has been a victim of aggressive driving or road rage and suffered a serious injury as a result, it may be time to speak with a personal injury attorney.
+If you or a loved one has been a victim of aggressive driving or road rage and suffered a serious injury as a result of a car accident, it may be time to speak with a personal injury attorney.
 Aggressive driving and road rage are complicated issues in civil law, and an attorney with experience in insurance law may be able to help you navigate the claims process.

 To speak with a personal injury lawyer about your rights and your specific case, contact Davis Law Group, P.S., at (206) 727-4000 for a free case evaluation.